-How to File a Tax Extension
+How Do I File a Tax Extension?

 - Obtain and fill out IRS extension Form 4868: Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.

-Filing for a State Tax Deadline Extension
+Filing For a State Tax Deadline Extension

-Tax extension guidelines vary by state, though, so you should contact your local state tax authority to get instructions and details.
-You might need to fill out a state-specific form as well as submit a payment by the April 17 deadline if you owe taxes.
+If you need more time to file state taxes, note that getting a federal tax extension doesn’t mean that the deadline to submit your state taxes is also necessarily extended automatically.
+The process and requirements for filing a state tax extension vary.
+You should contact your local state tax authority to get instructions and details.
+You might need to fill out a state-specific form as well as submit payment by your state’s deadline if you owe taxes.

-Automatic Tax Extension: How to Know If You Qualify
+Automatic Tax Extension: How To Know If You Qualify

 Special Tax Extensions

-Who Doesn’t Qualify
+Who Doesn’t Qualify For Tax Extensions

 Some taxpayers won’t qualify to file extensions of any kind.
 People who are under court order to pay by the regular due date won’t be granted more time to pay or file their taxes.
-Also, if you want the IRS to figure the taxes you owe or that will be refunded, you won’t qualify for the six-month extension.
+Also, if you want the IRS to figure the taxes you owe or that will be refunded, you won’t qualify for the extension.

 When you believe that you have reasonable cause for seeking a tax-filing extension, attach a form explaining your reasons to your federal tax extension form.
 Note that you might have to pay interest on unpaid taxes.

 The interest on your late taxes will accumulate as tax debt until you pay the IRS in full.
 So although seeking an extension past the due date might seem like a good idea, you should file for a tax extension only if absolutely necessary.

-Whether your tax preparation goals include e-filing or submitting your returns the old-fashioned way, you’ll need to file for a tax extension by April 17 if you won’t be able to file on time.
+Whether your tax preparation goals include e-filing or submitting your returns the old-fashioned way, you’ll need to file for a tax extension by April 18 if you won’t be able to file on time.
 For most taxpayers, it’s fairly easy to get an extension, but you’ll have to follow instructions, submit the right documents and get your request in on time.